 The capybara is the largest rodent species in the world and thrives along the river’s edge in the Amazon and Orinoco Basins of South America.
-In fact, the capybara is semi-aquatic and will eat vegetation along the banks and in water, making it a favourite prey item for caiman and jaguar who also patrol the river’s edge looking for food.
-They are social, living in large extended family groups of up to 30 members with one dominant male, whichcan reach up to 66 kg body weight.
-Capybara are excellent swimmers and are emblematic of the Japurá-Solimões-Negro Moist Forests where forest and rivers intertwine and are braided together moving water from the Andes to the Atlantic Ocean.
+In fact, the capybara is semi-aquatic and will eat vegetation along the banks and in water, making it a favorite prey item for caiman and jaguars who also patrol the river’s edge looking for food.
+They are social, living in large extended family groups of up to 30 members with one dominant male, which can reach up to 66 kg body weight.
+Capybara are excellent swimmers and are emblematic of the Japurá-Solimões-Negro Moist Forests, where forests and rivers intertwine and are braided together, moving water from the Andes to the Atlantic Ocean.

 The Japurá-Solimões-Negro moist forest ecoregion is situated on the lowland plateau in the central northern portion of the Amazon Basin in Brazil with tiny sections touching Colombia and Venezuela.
 The ecoregion lies entirely on lowland plateau.
 The climate is hot and humid.
 The mean monthly temperature ranges from 26° to 27°C, and average annual precipitation is 2,500 mm, falling seasonally.
 Two types of river define and dissect this region: blackwater (carrying few suspended solids, dark brown color) and whitewater (carrying a significant load of suspended solids, an ochre color).
 All of the major rivers and many of the tributaries overflow their banks annually following the high precipitation.